klieth/klieth.github.io/_posts/2014-07-30-java-graphics.markdown

 categories: java graphics
 ---

+## Part 2

+Part two is up!
+You can find it [here](http://klieth.github.io/java/graphics/2014/08/06/java-graphics-2.html).

 ## Happy Face

 Today we're going to be writing a Java program that displays a smiley face on the screen.
 This program requires good knowledge of functions and you also should be familiar with objects, so if you don't understand them I'd suggest taking a little time to refresh what we've learned in the past weeks.